ronny-rentner/ultraimport/docs/advanced-usage.md

 ultraimport('__dir__/im possible-dir ectory/my lib.python3')
 ```

-## Typed imports
+### 2. Typed imports

-Get type safty by specifying what type you expect a certain imported object to be.
+Get type safety by specifying what type you expect a certain imported object to be.

 See [examples/working/typed-imports](/examples/working/typed-imports)